100 Celebrities who grew up in small cities

 Historical // Getty Images

-Pioneering World War II conflict correspondent Ernie Pyle introduced fight journalism into the fashionable period.
+Pioneering World War II battle correspondent Ernie Pyle introduced fight journalism into the fashionable period.
 He was born on a tenant farm simply exterior of Dana, Ind., the place he spent his childhood.
-A museum devoted to his life, profession, and exploits stays in Dana to at the present time.
+A museum devoted to his life, profession, and exploits stays in Dana to today.

 Donald Kravitz // Getty Images